gaberay2022/Software-Engineer-Project/README.md

 A step by step series of examples that tell you how to get a development env running:

+To install flask: pip3 install -U Flask

+To install psycopg2: pip3 install psycopg2

+  >If an error such as "Error: pg_config executable not found" is given,
+  >the environment is missing necessary elements for successful installation.
+  >> try instead: pip3 install psycopg2-binary

 ## Running the tests